Strategic planning to maximize the potential of territories

 The job aids provided in the TTS program toolkit include:

-- Territory Segmentation Model – facilitates the scoring of accounts in a territory against the account qualification criteria, and sorts accounts into coverage planning categories
+Territory Segmentation Model – facilitates the scoring of accounts in a territory against the account qualification criteria and sorts of accounts into coverage planning categories